geomatics-io/ObjectListView/cs/trunk/docs/recipes.rst

 20. How can I use drag and drop in an ObjectListView?
 -----------------------------------------------------

-This needs its own page to explain properly. :ref:`Drag and dropping with an ObjectListView <dragdrop-label>`
+This needs its own page to explain properly. :ref:`dragdrop-label`